 The Buzz Around Protein

 Protein is a hot topic in medical and wellness news today.
-From the amount of protein you should be consuming, to the different types of plant and animal proteins, to the new buzz around alternative proteins – there is a lot to take in and we are often left with more questions than answers.
+From the amount of protein you should be consuming, to the different types, to the new buzz around alternative proteins.
+There is a lot to take in and we are often left with more questions than answers.

 What Exactly is Protein?